-On Thursday, June 2, experts from GEMS, George Washington University, the Brookings Institution and the Cloud Institute for Sustainability in Education will convene at our school for a special panel discussion about the need for global citizenship in the learning lives of today's students.
-(Registration information can be found below.)
+Experts from GEMS, George Washington University, the Brookings Institution and the Cloud Institute for Sustainability in Education recently convened at our school for a special panel discussion about the need for global citizenship in the learning lives of today's students.

-The event, open to the public, will give attendees a glimpse at how educators can help develop a global mindset in students, resulting in more-nuanced thinkers and principled future leaders.
+The event gave attendees a glimpse at how educators can help develop a global mindset in students, resulting in more-nuanced thinkers and principled future leaders.

 At GEMS, global citizenship drives our overall academic program.
 From the start, our students are encouraged to be culturally aware and community-minded.
 Every school activity — a basketball drill in physical education class, an inquiry into our dependence on water, a live music performance — provides an opportunity for GEMS students to consider how their experiences relate to those of people thousands of miles away.